 Prepare the mushroom sauce up to 1 day in advance, and place it in an airtight container in the refrigerator.
 Trim and cut the green beans up to 2 days in advance, and store them in a separate container in the refrigerator.

 You can mix up green bean casserole the night before too.
 Add the trimmed and cut green beans to a slow cooker, and stir them together with the mushroom sauce.
 Cover and refrigerate the slow cooker for up to 1 day, then finish the recipe as directed.

-Turn this leftover crock pot green bean casserole recipe into a hearty main dish by stirring in some leftover turkey, ham, or chicken before reheating.
+Turn this leftover crock pot green bean casserole recipe into a hearty main dish.
+Enjoy crockpot green bean casserole with chicken or leftover turkey or ham.

 Recommended Tools to Make this Recipe